Vocational Nursing Application Information

 - A COPY OF THE TEAS TEST RESULTS

-OFFICIAL TRANSCRIPTS MUST BE SUBMITTED TO THE TO THE ADMISSIONS OFFICE.
+OFFICIAL TRANSCRIPTS MUST BE SUBMITTED TO THE ADMISSIONS OFFICE.

-YOU MAY TURN IN COMPLETE APPLICATIONS BEFORE THE DEADLINE.
+YOU MAY TURN IN COMPLETED APPLICATIONS BEFORE THE DEADLINE.

 PLEASE NOTE: ONLY COMPLETE APPLICATIONS WILL BE CONSIDERED